KhronosGroup/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

  * "api\_version"

-###  ICD Vulkan Entry Point Discovery
+###  ICD Vulkan Entry-Point Discovery

 The Vulkan symbols exported by an ICD must not clash with the loader's exported Vulkan symbols.
 This could be for several reasons.
-Because of this, all ICDs must export the following function that is used for discovery of ICD Vulkan entry points.
-This entry point is not a part of the Vulkan API itself, only a private interface between the loader and ICDs for version 1 and higher interfaces.
+Because of this, all ICDs must export the following function that is used for discovery of ICD Vulkan entry-points.
+This entry-point is not a part of the Vulkan API itself, only a private interface between the loader and ICDs for version 1 and higher interfaces.